The Lunaire case study: a phone case

 - The phone’s own finish is the wordmark’s colour.
 Titanium, glass, aluminium, rose gold, space black, whatever the buyer’s phone happens to be becomes the letter colour.
 This is the whole point of the knockout, but it also means the product page cannot promise a specific metallic finish the buyer does not already own.
 Frame the page around your phone, your ink, rather than a shade the shop controls.

 - Provider choice is still open.
 The embroidery side of Lunaire assumed Printful.
-A phone case at this price and this pastel palette is worth benchmarking across providers first.
+A phone case at this price and this colour palette is worth benchmarking across providers first.
 The next post is that benchmark.

 What’s next in the series